mlz-ictrl/nicos/doc/source/glossary.rst

       Each NICOS device can depend on other devices of which only the interface is specified.
 In this way, subcomponents with the same interface can be replaced without a change of the device code.
-Attached devices are declared in device classes in an `.attached_devices` dictionary and configured in setup files like regular parameters.
+Attached devices are declared in device classes in a `nicos.core.device.Device.attached_devices` dictionary and configured in setup files like regular parameters.

    cache
       The NICOS cache is a service that should run once for every instrument.